Understanding electronic customs filing

 Getting to grips with these systems can be a complex process, especially for firms with operations across many different countries.
 Every nation and trade bloc will have its own system for making electronic customs filings, each with their own sets of categorizations and codes that businesses will need to familiarize themselves with.

-This can quickly become overwhelming and, with the potential penalties for incorrect filings being high - ranging from fines to the seizure of goods or withdrawal of licenses, it pays to have effective solutions in place to make this easier.
+Potential penalties for incorrect filings can range from fines to the seizure of goods or withdrawal of licenses.
+In some cases, there may even be the possibility for criminal charges against firms or individuals.
+Therefore, it pays to have effective solutions in place to make this easier.

 What is electronic customs filing?